-Another argument that Wordpress developers will make is that you can't export a Wix site to Wordpress.
-Well, the same can be said about moving Wordpress sites to other platforms.
-This is a particular interesting argument for me.
-If a web developers argument is that you can't easily move your website from Wix/Squarespace etc, then they clearly can't be too confident that you wouldn't want to move your Wordpress to another host in the future?
+Another argument that WordPress developers will make is that you can't export a Wix site to WordPress.
+Well, the same can be said about moving WordPress sites to other platforms.
+This is a particularly interesting argument for me.
+If a web developers argument is that you can't easily move your website from Wix/Squarespace etc, then they clearly can't be too confident that you wouldn't want to move your WordPress to another host in the future?
 This doesn't strike me as confidence in their offering.

 If you are investing under £800-£900 per month on SEO, it really doesn't matter which platform you are using as the SEO work isn't going to have the impact you are hoping for.
-Wix are constantly improving their platform to improve SEO rankings as it's their aim to take the market share for hosted websites.
-They currently have just shy for 200 million.
+Wix is constantly improving their platform to improve SEO rankings as it's their aim to take the market share for hosted websites.
+They currently have just shy of 200 million.

 SEO is an ongoing activity on ANY platform that you choose.
 Do not let people tell you Wix is any worse or better than any of the other options.

-Unless you business plan is to turn into a larger SME, with 20+ staff, the chances are Wix and Squarespace will have all the functionality your business will need.
-Always ensure your chosen website designer is giving you well rounded advise and not simply trying to sell you on the platform they know you will be tied to them in a retainer to manage on your behalf.
+Unless your business plan is to turn into a larger SME, with 20+ staff, the chances are Wix and Squarespace will have all the functionality your business will need.
+Always ensure your chosen website designer is giving you well-rounded advice and not simply trying to sell you on the platform they know you will be tied to them in a retainer to manage on your behalf.

 In the meantime, if you are still unsure which website platform would be best suited for your business needs now and in the future, then please do get in touch and I'll be happy to advise.